Travelling to Victoria is almost guaranteed in Australia, let me tell you why:

 My advice would be to sift through the hostels on Hostelworld and decide which one is best for you.
 There are a lot of factors that come into it, such as budget and location.
 The good thing is that you have a lot of choices when travelling to Victoria, so you can normally get a good deal!

 If you don’t fancy staying in hostels while travelling in Victoria, check out the latest deals at Booking.com.
 They have a range of hotels and luxury accommodation for you to choose from!

 When is the best time to visit Victoria?

-Weather-wise, the best time to visit Victoria is during the summer.
+The best time to visit Australia is during the summer and Victoria is no exception.
 If you’re planning on travelling to Victoria, summer is the best time to enjoy what the state has to offer.
 However, anyone that has spent a bit of time in Victoria, and especially Melbourne, will know that the weather here is volatile.

 The climate is Mediterranean in nature, with hot summers and cool winters.
 September through to March is warm, while April to August is much cooler.
 Melbourne is an international city, and there is always an event happening.

 So, if you have your heart set on visiting the Australian Open, for example, it’s worth planning your Australian backpacking itinerary around this!

 Victoria has some of the best road trips in Australia.
 Doing an Adelaide to Melbourne road trip via the Great Ocean Road is something you should definitely do while you’re travelling around Victoria.
 Heading to Wilson’s Promontory is also a must!